kazenasarturas/OOP-labs/README.md

 # OOP-labs
-This repository contains C/C++ laboratory projects for a software development module at DIT.
+This repository contains C/C++ laboratory projects for a software development module at Dublin Institute of Technology.